PyTorch vs TensorFlow

 Is PyTorch or TensorFlow better?

 It depends on your specific workflow and priorities.
-PyTorch is best for: ML engineers and researchers training custom models, while TensorFlow excels at: Teams deploying to production or mobile/edge devices.
-Teams that prioritize research standard tend to prefer PyTorch, whereas those who value strong production tooling lean toward TensorFlow.
+PyTorch is best for: all training and research code, while TensorFlow excels at: production ML pipelines, especially on Google Cloud.
+Teams that prioritize industry standard tend to prefer PyTorch, whereas those who value strong production tooling (tfserving, tflite) lean toward TensorFlow.
 We recommend trying both with a small project before committing, as the best choice often comes down to personal preference and existing team tooling.
 See the full comparison table above for a feature-by-feature breakdown.

 How much does PyTorch cost compared to TensorFlow?